OldManUmby/DND.SRD.Wiki/README.md

 # OGL-SRD5

-Dungeons &amp; Dragons 5th Edition System Resource Document (SRD); not simply converted, but fully edited in Markdown format.
+Dungeons & Dragons 5th Edition System Resource Document (SRD) v5.1; not just converted from the PDF, but fully edited, updated and maintained in Markdown format.